arrow_back

 Wrapping it up

-Organisations, teams, and individuals can thrive based on their abilities to navigate through constantly evolving environments.
+Organizations, teams, and individuals can thrive based on their abilities to navigate through constantly evolving environments.
 But they struggle to do so on their own.
-To find help, many organisations are looking at consultants for help.
+To find help, many organizations are looking at consultants for help.

 The facilitator can do this, by making it easier for groups of people to collaborate and to overcome big challenges.
 That's why facilitation, will become an important skill in the coming years.